RWTH Junior Principal Investigator Fellowships

 How to Apply

-All proposals meeting the formal requirements are evaluated by the rectorate, selected RWTH faculty members and external reviewers.
-Short-listed candidates will be invited for interviews and to give a presentation at a virtual symposium in June 2021.
-To protect your health as well as ours, we will not be holding any face to face interviews.
-Regarding the new schedule we will personally inform all candidates in time.
+All proposals meeting the formal requirements are evaluated by the Rectorate, selected RWTH faculty members, and external reviewers.
+Shortlisted candidates will be invited for interviews and to give a presentation of their research proposals at a symposium that will be held in Aachen in 2023.
+We will personally inform all candidates of the schedule in due time.
+Start of the RWTH JPI Fellowships: January 2024

 Vice-Rector for Human Resources Management and Development